nuriddin-gulamov/facebook-clone/README.md

 ## How to see the project?

-To check how it runs live on your computer, you can run
+To check how it runs live on your computer, you can run the following commands

 Open your terminal, and run:

 ### `git clone https://github.com/nuriddin-gulamov/facebook-clone`

-This command will clone this repository to your computer.
+This command will clone this repository to your directory.

 ### `npm install`

-This command installs all the dependencies that you need to run the app.
+This command installs all the dependencies that you need in order to run the app.

 ### `npm start`

 Launches the project on your browser.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser. (if it doesn't automatically)
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser (if it doesn't automatically), and you're ready to go. ✅